QubesOS/qubes-doc/introduction/support.md

 ## Unofficial venues

-If you find another venue on the Internet that is not listed here, it is **unofficial**, which means that the Qubes team does **not** monitor or moderate it.
+If you find another venue on the Internet that is not listed above, it is **unofficial**, which means that the Qubes team does **not** monitor or moderate it.
 Please be especially careful in unofficial venues.